Skip to content

 • Novelty: ⭐⭐⭐⭐ The incremental information entropy perspective is novel, elevating the information bottleneck from an analytical tool to a design principle.

-• Experimental Thoroughness: ⭐⭐⭐⭐ Validated across multiple datasets and frameworks; the small-batch analysis is insightful, though large-scale experiments could be more comprehensive.
+• Experimental Thoroughness: ⭐⭐⭐⭐ Validated across multiple datasets and frameworks with insightful small-batch analysis, though large-scale experiments could be more extensive.

-• Writing Quality: ⭐⭐⭐⭐ The theoretical framework is clearly presented and the motivation is well articulated.
+• Writing Quality: ⭐⭐⭐⭐ Clear theoretical framework and well-articulated motivation.

-• Value: ⭐⭐⭐⭐ Offers a new optimization perspective for contrastive learning; the plug-and-play property enhances practical applicability.
+• Value: ⭐⭐⭐⭐ Provides a new optimization perspective for contrastive learning with strong practical utility due to its plug-and-play nature.